John Witherspoon: Early life and ministry in Scotland

 John Witherspoon was born in Yester, Scotland, documented in the Old Parish Register as the eldest child of the Reverend James Alexander Witherspoon and Anne Walker, a descendant of John Welsh of Ayr and John Knox.
 This latter claim of Knox descent though ancient in origin is long disputed and without primary documentation.
 He attended the Haddington Grammar School and obtained a Master of Arts from the University of Edinburgh in 1739.
 He remained at the university to study divinity.
 In 1764, he was awarded an honorary doctoral degree in divinity by the University of St Andrews.

 Witherspoon was a staunch Protestant, nationalist, and supporter of republicanism.
 Consequently, he was opposed to the Roman Catholic Legitimist Jacobite rising of 1745–46.
 Following the Jacobite victory at the Battle of Falkirk, he was briefly imprisoned at Doune Castle, which had a long-term effect on his health.

 He became a Church of Scotland (Presbyterian) minister at Beith, Ayrshire (1745–1758), where he married Elizabeth Montgomery of Craighouse.
 They had ten children, with five surviving to adulthood.

 From 1758 to 1768, he was minister of the Laigh Kirk, Paisley (Low Kirk).
 Witherspoon became prominent within the Church as an Evangelical opponent of the Moderate Party.
-During his two pastorates he wrote three well-known works on theology, notably the satire "Ecclesiastical Characteristics" (1753), which opposed the philosophical influence of Francis Hutcheson.
+During his two pastorates he wrote three well-known works on theology, notably the satire "Ecclesiastical Characteristics" (1753) about the Inverkeithing Case of 1752, which opposed the philosophical influence of Francis Hutcheson.